-Application Deadline: Monday 8 April 2019, full info on the LSHTM website.
+Application Deadline: Tue 30 April 2019 (previously deadline extended), full info on the LSHTM website.

 Project Title: Impact of changes in the food environment on food and drink purchasing using large-scale secondary data